-However, mushrooms, despite the fact that they do not have roots, can easily be grown in a standard hydroponic set-up.
+However, despite the fact that they do not have roots, they can easily be grown in a standard hydroponic set-up.

-There are plenty of benefits to growing mushrooms, too - and just about any kind of mushroom can thrive in a hydroponic environment.
+There are plenty of benefits to growing mushrooms at home too.
+The best part is just about any kind of mushroom can thrive in a hydroponic environment.

 If you’re wondering how to grow hydroponic mushrooms, you’ve come to the right place.
 We’ll teach you everything you need to know in this helpful guide.

-Can you grow mushrooms hydroponically?
+Can you grow mushrooms with hydroponics?
 Absolutely.
-Although mushrooms don’t form roots, like most plants, they can still be grown in this kind of set-up.
+Although mushrooms don’t form roots, like most plants, mushroom cultivation is.

-Although most plants need photosynthesis to produce sugars for food, mushrooms do not, feeding instead on organic debris and thriving in low-light environments.
+Although most plants need photosynthesis to produce sugars for food, mushrooms do not.
+Mushrooms instead feed on organic debris and thrive in low-light environments.

 Why Should You Grow Hydroponic Mushrooms?

 There are plenty of reasons to consider growing hydroponic mushrooms.
-One of the biggest and most notable is the fact that mushrooms are fungi, meaning they don’t need lots of light to grow.
+One of the biggest and most notable is the fact that mushrooms are fungi.
+This means they don’t need lots of light to grow.

 In fact, they don’t need any light at all.
 Unlike plants that use photosynthesis to produce their sugars and form fruits, mushrooms contain no chlorophyll and therefore require no light.